husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 # Following object using your smartphone #

 In this tutorial you will learn how to use smartphone sensors in your robotic design.
-Husarion created <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode Android app</a> that provides smartphone sensors for the robotic system based on ROS.
+Husarion created <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode Android app</a> which allows using smartphone sensors in the robotic system based on ROS.
 Typical smartphone contains a camera, distance sensor, microphone, accelerometer, gyro and more.
-Smartphone are currently so common, that in many cases it's cheaper to use them, than buying dedicated sensors for a robot.
+Smartphones are currently so common, that in many cases it's much cheaper to use them instead of buying dedicated sensors for a robot.

-As a simple example to show you how to use it, and let you kickstart with your own project, we will present a robot that autonomously follows any object.
+To get you started with the hNode app we prepared a quick example showing how to use it.
+We made a robot that autonomously follows any object.

 ## Architecture of the system ##

 The robotic system consists of:
 1.  a simple mobile robot platform using DC motors with quadrature encoders.
 We built it based on <a href="https://husarion.com/core2/manuals/core2/">CORE2-ROS controller</a> and LEGO Mindstorms mobile platform.
-But you can build any other mechanics, or buy ready to use like <a href="https://www.sparkfun.com/products/10336">this</a> .
+Of course you can use any other mechanics, or buy a ready set such as <a href="https://www.sparkfun.com/products/10336">this one</a> .
 2. smartphone running <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode app</a>
 3. your laptop running Linux, ROS and Husarnet, natively or in a Virtual Machine. <a href="https://files.husarion.com/husarion-vm.vmdk.xz">Here is a ready to use Linux image</a>

-Robot, smarthone and laptop are connected using a Husarnet - a VPN, P2P network by Husarion.
+Robot, smarthone and laptop are connected using Husarnet - a VPN, P2P network by Husarion.
 They form a so called "Virtual Robot".
-So even if they work in different network, they always know address of each other, and communication between robotic components is very fast, without any external servers etc. You can threat a Virtual Robot as a single robot with internet disrtributed components.
+So even if they work in different networks, they always know the addresses of each other, and the communication between them is very fast, without the need of using any external servers etc. You can threat the "Virtual Robot" as a single robot with internet disrtributed components.

-A CORE2-ROS computer has enough computing power to perform robot operation.
-Laptop is used only to show you that you are no limited to computing power inside your robot.
+Even tough CORE2-ROS computer has enough computing power to perform robot operation we are using Laptop to show you that you are not limited to the computing power inside the robot itself.

 ## Connect virtual robot elements to the cloud ##

 ### a. smartphone ###

-1. Log into <a href="https://cloud.husarion.com">Husarion cloud in the browser</a>, click "Add new", choose a name for your smartphone (eg. "myPhone1"), and click "Next".
-You will see a QR code.
+1. Log into <a href="https://cloud.husarion.com">Husarion cloud in the web browser</a>, click "Add new", choose a name for your smartphone (eg. "myPhone1"), and click "Next".
+You will see a QR code appear.
 2. Install <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode Android app</a> on your smartphone, open it, click "SCAN QR CODE" button, and scan QR code from your web browser
-3. On your Husarion cloud account you should see:
+3. On your Husarion cloud account you should now see your phone listed:

 <img src="/assets/img/husarnet/cloud_unasigned_phone.PNG" alt="unasigned phone" style="border:1px solid LightGray">